 *This post contains affiliate links.

 Do you ever think about simpler times, before cell phones and computers?
 My Serendipity Coastal Cottage Painting is an attempt to capture the spirit of those bygone days.
+It is the first painting in my Humble Abode series.
 I remember sitting on the front porch as a child, while my mom and grandmother hung clothes on the line, shelled peas, and gossiped while they smoked cigarettes.
 Yes, I’m old enough to remember when everybody smoked, even in restaurants, offices, and stores.
 While smoking was not good, sitting on the front porch and talking on sunny Saturdays was very good.
 With the coronavirus raging, I long for the fellowship of friends and family even more than before.

 The little chair and the metal rails with the “S” designs are my favorite things in the painting.
 Those nostalgic details hold memories of their own.